Azure/azure-data-labs/.assets/docs/adl-serviceprincipal.md

-# Azure Data Labs • Setting up Service Principal
+# Deploy a Lab • Setting up Service Principal

 A service principal with `Contributor`, `User Access Administrator`, `Private DNS Zone Contributor` and `Network Contributor` rights needs to be generated for authentication and authorization from GitHub to your Azure subscription.
 This is required to deploy resources to your environment.